philipturner/transimpedance-amplifier/README.md

 Every single chip’s power pins give the correct voltage.
 Including both isolators and the TIAs (installed all jumpers).
 Tuned the PreAmp’s V+ to 2.503 V, proving adjustability to within 0.06%.
 V- is fixed at -1.475 V. Proceeding with SPI driver code for DAC and ADC.

 ![September 19, Part 1](./Documentation/September19/September19_Part1.jpg)

+## September 20, 2025

+Having trouble with the DAC, but all pins on both isolators work 100% in the low-frequency regime.
+Will proceed with testing the ADC, then bit-banging the SPI protocol for the DAC.
+Sparks flew when I connected a voltage differential probe between DAC AVSS and REFGND.